 - Very expensive

-- Cable is thick, not portable
+- Cable is thick and attached, not portable

 - Proprietary bottom row making replacement cap sets difficult